-Receivables at June 30, 2019 consisted of loan, interfund and intergovernmental grants.
+Receivables at June 30, 2021 consisted of loans, interfund and intergovernmental grants.
 All receivables are considered collectible in full due to the stable condition of State programs and the current fiscal year guarantee of federal funds.

-Loans receivable are low-interest loans to businesses within OMEGA's ten-county region. \$1,030,596 of the outstanding loans receivable are not expected to be collected within the subsequent year (by agreement).
+Loans receivable are low-interest loans to businesses within OMEGA's ten-county region. \$1,929,525 of the outstanding loans receivable are not expected to be collected within the subsequent year (by agreement).